-Nineteenth-Century American Literature Prerequisite: Please see Prerequisites for University Study of English above An in-depth and sustained study of a single issue in modern Canadian literature and theory.
+Prerequisite: Please see Prerequisites for University Study of English above

+An in-depth and sustained study of a single issue in modern Canadian literature and theory.
 The course covers the theoretical debates surrounding that issue and the reactions to and developments surrounding that debate in Canadian literature.
 Note: Students who have received credit for ENGL 3353 may not take this course for credit.
+This course may not be counted toward the minor in Writing.
 (Also listed under Canadian Studies)